This week's inspiration: Johan Rydberg, CEO, Cleantech Östergötland

-How many members are you now and what is your main mission?
-At present, the association brings together some eighty member organizations; companies,
+How many members do you have now, and what is your most important mission?
+Currently, the association gathers around eighty member organizations: companies,

 How many members are you now and what is your most important mission?

-Today, the association brings together around eighty member organizations; companies, the public sector and academia, all of which support the vision - "With knowledge and environmental technology, we create the transition to a sustainable world".
-Today, we welcome everyone who wants to be part of a journey of change in energy, environment and climate-related challenges.
+Currently, the association gathers around eighty member organizations; companies, the public sector, and academia, all of whom support the vision - "With knowledge and environmental technology, we create the transition to a sustainable world."
+Today, we welcome everyone who wants to be part of a change journey within energy, the environment, and climate-related challenges.

-Do you notice an increased interest from companies out there in sustainability issues or is there a lot of push to get members?
+Do you notice an increased interest from the companies out there regarding sustainability issues, or is there a lot of pushing to get members in?

 What is your biggest challenge as a member organization?

-I think there is a risk in being a member organization that feels the need to be there for everyone.
-Here I would say that there is a reason to dare to be clear and ask the question of who you exist for, and what you want to do for them.
-Much like a company should think when it comes to addressing its offer to potential customers.
-I also believe that future member organizations should think in terms of value chains.
-As an association, we have been greatly inspired by the work that Fossil Free Sweden has carried out together with 22 different industries in Sweden.
-Their work has resulted in roadmaps for each industry, with the goal of being climate neutral by 2045.
-I believe that the member organizations and companies of the future have great opportunities to deepen cooperation in the value chains they are in today, and thus get a real leverage effect in their sustainability work.
+I think there is a risk in feeling the requirement to be there for everyone as a member organization.
+Here I would argue that there is a reason to dare to be clear and bottom out the question of who you are there for and what you want to do for them.
+Much like a company should think when it comes to addressing its offering to potential customers.
+I also think that future member organizations should think in value chains.
+Here, we as an association have been greatly inspired by the work that Fossil-free Sweden has carried out together with 22 different industries in Sweden.
+Their work has resulted in roadmaps for each industry being developed, with the goal of being climate neutral by 2045 at the latest.
+I believe that future member organizations and companies have great opportunities to deepen cooperation in the value chains they are in today, and in this way get a real leverage effect in their sustainability work.

 Finally - your best tip for all of us readers who want to live more sustainably?

-Start small and in what you can influence.
-Starting with a change there creates the desire to continue exploring and changing in wider circles.
-The advice to organizations I meet is also to look around for neutral platforms, such as Cleantech Östergötland, which can be a support in their own development, and to explore what the university in the locality or in the region can support with.
-The employees of the future and knowledge in these issues are guaranteed to be found at a university near you!
+Start small and with what you can influence.
+Starting with a change there creates a desire to continue exploring and changing in wider circles.
+The advice to organizations I meet is also to look around for neutral platforms, such as Cleantech Östergötland, which can be a support in their own development, and to explore what the university in the town or region can support with.
+The future employees and knowledge in these issues are guaranteed to be at a university near you!